 Protecting Against Stillbirth

-• Begin to monitor your baby's activity at around 26 weeks.
+• Counting kicks is important.
+Begin to monitor your baby's activity at around 26 weeks.
 If you feel fewer than eight kicks during a two-hour period, or if the baby is moving less than usual and you are concerned, contact your doctor immediately.

 • Do not smoke, drink alcohol or take any drugs (unless prescribed by your doctor).